Exclusive!

 television documentary

-A sequence in this documentary evokes
+in this documentary evokes the history of

-of the Belfast
+the Belfast Lough.

-background music to a part of the sequence.
+to a part of the sequence.

-The recording by Eric Jupp and the
+recording by Eric Jupp and the Melodi Strings is

 directed by John Anderson (UK, 2005)